isabella232/website-27/docs/bebop/source/includes/_how_to_use.md

 ### Start video streaming

 To start the video stream, you will need to send a command to the Bebop.
-When the frame are received, the callback [you set at the initialisation of your device controller](#bebop_add_video_receive_cb) will be called.
+When the frame are received, the callback [you set at the initialisation of your device controller](#bebop_add_video_receive_cb) will be called.<br/>
+**Please note that the SDK 3.7.5 does not support the Bebop 2 stream.**

 > Start video stream